obip/ikim-website/README.md

 4. Run with `bundle exec jekyll serve`, the site is accessible at "http://127.0.0.1:4000/" (note the trailing `/`)

 ## Deployment
 Github-pages does not support the scholar plugin.
-Hence, the site is first built via a github action at `/.github/workflows/build.yml` from the main branch.
-This action then pushes the ready-to-deploy build artefact to the gh-pages branch for deployment.
+Hence, the site is first built via a github action at `/.github/workflows/build.yml` from the main branch and uploaded as an artifact.
+Next the build artificat is deployed to GitHub-Pages via the actions/deploy-pages GitHub-Action.

 ## Theme customization
 `/assets/main.scss` loads the minima theme and customization in `/_sass/_ikim.scss`